A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Numerical Experiments

 A first conclusion at this point is that a gradient method, applied to an unpenalized problem without a solution, might be successful to produce a reasonably good approximation to the solution of the continuous shape optimization problem, provided that it is stopped sufficiently early.
 As already noted, the \CompComp variant reaches this convenient stopping point at a much earlier iteration number.
 However, the picture changes when comparing the respective run-times.

-\Cref{table:executionTimesvariant4} shows the timings for the first $5$~gradient iterations of each of the variants.
+\Cref{table:executionTimesvariant4} shows the timings for each of the variants.
 The column \texttt{state} summarizes the time devoted to solving the state equation at least once per iteration, depending on the number of Armijo backtracking steps.
-The column \texttt{dObjective} represents the time invested in assembling the derivative of the shape derivative.
-Likewise, the column \texttt{backtracking} presents the time required to check whether the line search trial step sizes satisfy both \eqref{eq:modified_initial_s_euclidean_retraction} (in case of the Euclidean retraction) and Armijo's condition \eqref{eq:Armijo_condition}.
-The column \texttt{gradient} shows the time needed in the transformation of the derivative to the gradient, \ie, for the solution of the linear system \eqref{eq:definition_riemannian_gradient}.
-Finally, the column \texttt{retraction} shows the time to evaluate the retraction.
+The column \texttt{dObj} represents the time invested in assembling the derivative of the shape derivative.
+Likewise, the column \texttt{backt} presents the time required to check whether the line search trial step sizes do not satisfy \eqref{eq:modified_initial_s_euclidean_retraction} (in case of the Euclidean retraction) or do satisfy the Armijo condition \eqref{eq:Armijo_condition}.
+The column \texttt{grad} shows the time needed in the transformation of the derivative to the gradient, \ie, for the solution of the linear system \eqref{eq:definition_riemannian_gradient}.
+Finally, the column \texttt{retr} shows the time to evaluate the retraction.
 This is not relevant for the Euclidean retraction, but only in case the geodesic equation associated with the metric \eqref{eq:phiCompleteMetric} is solved numerically.
-The latter is achieved using the implementation of the Störmer--Verlet scheme detailed in \cite[Sect.~5]{HerzogLoayzaRomero:2020:1}.
+The latter is achieved using the implementation of the Störmer--Verlet scheme detailed in \cite[Section~5]{HerzogLoayzaRomero:2022:1}.
 We used $1024$~time steps for this purpose to ensure convergence of the fixed-point solver for the implicit sub-step.